 While it might be disheartening to feel like you’ve potentially wasted your money, don’t give up without talking to the writer because you might still come out with a speech you LOVE!

 In this situation, you can say something like:

 - “Hi there, thank you for putting this together.
-I’m going to be honest, I don’t love it.
+I’m going to be honest, I don’t like my custom wedding speech.
 The whole thing sounds too cliché for me, and I don’t feel like it’s personalized in the way I was hoping.
 What would you suggest we try moving forward?”

 - “While I appreciate you writing this for me, it’s not something that matches what I want to say on my friend’s wedding day.
 Is there any other information that I can give you to help make this speech more suited to my style?”